openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 ![Screenshot 33](../../images/Installation_Screenshot_33.png)

 Yeah, the first build is successful but we are not finished.
-As you can see a Debug version was created.
+As you can see a debug version was created.
 We will change this in the next step.
 ![Screenshot 34](../../images/Installation_Screenshot_34.png)

-Select "Build Variants" to change the variants Android Studio will build.
+Select "Build Variants" to change the variants Android Studio builds.
 ![Screenshot 35](../../images/Installation_Screenshot_35.png)

 You see that at the moment the debug variants are selected.